Sanjai-VCET/Sanjai-VCET/README.md

-# Writing the provided README content to a markdown file

-readme_content = """
 # 💫 **About Me**
 Hello! 👋 I’m **Sanjai**, a software developer with a knack for building **scalable, user-centric applications** that simplify lives.
 My passion lies in transforming ideas into digital realities, from stunning **frontend designs** to powerful **backend architectures**. 🚀